awsdocs/amazon-pinpoint-user-guide/doc-source/campaigns-schedule.md

 ### Sending the campaign immediately<a name="campaigns-schedule-immediate"></a>

 If you want to send the campaign as soon as you finish creating it, you can choose to send the campaign immediately\.
+You can't pause a campaign that is set to run immediately\.

 **To send the campaign immediately**